 The odd accident will occur, but lots of praise when your pup is on their best behaviour, coupled with a consistent routine will make sure you can get the potty toilet training for your canine companion done and dusted in no time.

 Our full guide and puppy toilet training tips are below.
-If you have a new pup and want to see how much it would cost to insure them, get a with Waggel!
+If you have a new pup and want to see how much it would cost to insure them, get a quick quote here with Waggel!
 We offer great coverage options and all our members get some amazing rewards so you can benefit from some fantastic savings for you and your pup!

 A good incentive is to give them a reward after they’ve done their business.
 You can encourage them with a treat or a "good boy/girl hug" for doing their business outside.
 Verbal praise works wonders but you can also reward them with a game of tug with a toy or a ball, or even a walk.